Frequently Asked Questions About Pennsylvania Divorce For Men

 Contact an Experienced Cumberland, Dauphin, Adams and Perry County Attorney Focused on Divorce For Men

 If you are contemplating divorce, seeking custody of your children or in need of counsel on other legal matters affecting your family, I can help.
 I’m glad to put my experience to use in seeing you through a confusing and often intimidating process.
-Call The Guy’s Attorney, John F. King, at 717-412-0244 or contact The Guy’s Attorney online.
-My office is conveniently located on the Carlisle Pike, just 10 minutes’ drive from Harrisburg.
+Call The Guy’s Attorney at 717-412-0244 or contact us online.
+Our office is conveniently located just off Market Street in Camp Hill – just a 10 minute drive from Harrisburg.